Stability of macroscopic spin ensembles against inhomogeneous dephasing: Acknowledgments

 \section{Acknowledgments}

-L.C.K. acknowledges support from the Ministry of Education, Singapore and the National Research Foundation, Singapore.
+\dmtwo{We thank the anonymous referees for helpful suggestions.} L.C.K. acknowledges support from the Ministry of Education, Singapore and the National Research Foundation, Singapore.
 S.T acknowledges support from the National Research Foundation, Singapore.
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.

 \onecolumngrid